ExpressGateway/express-gateway.io/_pages/documentation-guide.md

 ```

 #### serviceEndpoints
-Express Gateway receive API request on apiEndpoints, process them and then proxy them to the underlying microservices.
+Express Gateway receive API requests on apiEndpoints, process them and then proxy them to downstream microservices.
 The serviceEndpoints section specifies the URLs of these proxied microservices.

 Usage:
 ```yaml